Man pointing at laptop

 • Now is a strategic time for small businesses to review loans, optimise cash flow, and assess growth plans, as competitive lending conditions and stronger economic sentiment create new opportunities.

-Back in May, we broke down what the first cut meant for Australian SMEs and, with this latest move, the picture has shifted again.
+Back in May, we broke down what the first cut meant for Australian SMEs.
+But with multiple moves throughout the year, the overall picture has evolved.

-So, how exactly can the combined rate reductions impact small businesses like yours?
+So, what did these combined rate cuts mean for small businesses like yours?
 Let’s break it down.

 2025 started with 3 rate cuts